drj11/drj11.github.io/2024-01-23/allinthemind.md

 After a false start of installing it on a partition which the pre-existing grub couldn’t then boot into, i installed it on the raw unpartitioned disk (i think).
-Haiku runs reasonable well on the 2008 netbook, which is nice.
+Haiku runs reasonably well on the 2008 netbook, which is nice.
 Maybe it could breathe some life into the old netbook.

 A little exploration with Haiku reveals that doing ordinary web things is